 To our Patrons: Please inform a staff member if you feel another’s behavior or activity is unreasonably interfering with your use of the library or you feel unsafe.
 Any determination by library staff that a rule of behavior has been violated must be supported either by direct and reasonable observations of or by complaints made by other persons that, in the judgment of staff, appear reasonably true.

-- Staff will give the patron one warning, either verbally or in writing using the Violation Notice form and Rules of Conduct pamphlet (attachments)
+- Staff will give the patron one warning, either verbally or in writing using the Violation Notice form and Code of Conduct pamphlet (attachments)